vuejs/eslint-plugin-vue/docs/rules/return-in-computed-property.md

+---
+pageClass: rule-details
+sidebarDepth: 0
+title: vue/return-in-computed-property
+description: enforce that a return statement is present in computed property
+---
+# vue/return-in-computed-property
-# enforce that a return statement is present in computed property (vue/return-in-computed-property)
+> enforce that a return statement is present in computed property

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.